This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 Let’s first talk tools.

 Now I have an obscene amount of measuring cups.
 Probably at least five sets floating around my kitchen.
-And I just bought these awesome metal ones at TJMaxx.
+And I just bought these awesome metal ones.
 I think having at least two sets on hand just makes life easier.
 That way you have two of every measurement when you are working through a recipe.

-A quick tip: To measure correctly: Get down eye level with your liquid measuring cup.
-Measuring by looking down on your liquid could reslt in measuring more or less than you really intend for.
+To measure correctly: Get down eye level with your liquid measuring cup.
+Measuring by looking down on your liquid could result in measuring more or less than you really intend for.
 By getting down eye level, you can ensure you are right at the line of where you need to be and not over (or under).

 How To Measure Ingredients